Ecclesiastes 4

 Introduction

 Solomon became a modern-day playboy.
 This has to be one of the most disappointing, and defeating things that he attempted to find pleasure in.
-A reading of 1 Kings 11:1-8 tells of this low point in his life.
+A reading of 1 Kings 11:1-8, tells of this low point in his life.
 His foolish actions sound almost unbelievable considering how wise he was in his early life.
 Solomon had a complicated personality.
 He is difficult to understand.

 It would seem in his latter days his wives occupied much of his time.
-There were 700 wives and 300 concubines.
+There were seven hundred wives and three hundred concubines.
 As he grew older, he obviously spent more and more of his time with his harem.
 There he could tease, flirt and seduce his women.

+Can you imagine trying to please and entertain one thousand women?
+What about his first wife, the one he was willing to build a beautiful palace for?
 The daughter of the Egyptian Pharaoh would naturally resent all this attention Solomon gave to his women.
 Even among the thousand women that he had there had to be a tremendous resentment and jealousy between them.
 Solomon’s conduct is nothing more than that of a foolish doting old man whose actions are ridiculous.

 Notice that his heart is turned away from God to honour pagan gods just as God had predicted.
 Solomon had to know how God felt about marrying pagan women and how God detested their pagan gods.
 God told Solomon ‘Since this is your attitude and you have not kept my covenant and my decrees, which I commanded you, I will most certainly tear the kingdom away from you and give it to one of your subordinates,’ 1 Kings 11:11.